-120 2.2 HAILCAST ---- hail growth model
+2.2 HAILCAST - hail growth model

-The COSMO model is run with the HAILCAST module, a diagnostic hail growth model that predicts the size of hailstones falling to the ground.
+- 110 The COSMO model is run with the HAILCAST module, a diagnostic hail growth model that predicts the size of hailstones falling to the ground.
 It was originally a 1D coupled cloud and hail model developed by Poolman (1992) and further improved by Brimelow et al. (2002) and Adams-Selin and Ziegler (2016).
 The HAILCAST version used in this study is adopted from WRF-HAILCAST (Adams-Selin and Ziegler, 2016).
-It is activated when two criteria are satisfied: the updraft velocity must

-- 125 be larger than 10 m s^{-1} within the grid column, and for more than 15 minutes.
-The updraft duration is accumulated if a grid column or one of its If the grid column or any adjacent grid columns has a maximum updraft exceeding $10 \text{ m} \cdot \text{s}^{-1}$ between the previous and current model time steps.
-If the two criteria are met, the updraft duration field is incremented by one model time step.
-This field is used to track the convective cells and limit the maximum updraft time in the hail model.
-HAILCAST activates when the updraft velocity is larger than 10 m s^{-1} and the updraft duration is more than 15 minutes.
-At that point, - 130 the vertical profile at the given model time step is passed to HAILCAST, which then calculates the evolution of five hail embryos selected based on microphysical considerations.
+It is activated when two criteria are satisfied: the updraft velocity must be larger than 10 m s^{-1} within the grid column, and for more than 15 minutes.
+The updraft duration is accumulated if a grid - 115 column or one of its adjacent grid columns has a maximum updraft exceeding 10 m s^{-1} between the previous and current model time steps.
+If the two criteria are met, the vertical profile at the given model time step is passed to HAILCAST, which then calculates the evolution of five hail embryos.
 Two embryos of 5 and 7.5 mm in diameter are initialized at -8 °C level and three embryos of 5, 7.5, and 10 mm in diameter are initialized at -13 °C. HAILCAST is activated every 5 minutes in the inner COSMO 2.2 km domain.
-The output provides the hourly maximum hailstone diameter of among the five prescribed hail embryos and is stored with hourly frequency is stored at hourly output intervals, providing information on hail swaths and
+The output provides the maximum hailstone diameter of the five prescribed hail embryos and is stored - 120 with hourly frequency.